Mental health: when anxiety, stress or low mood is held deeper in the body

 In those cases, the work often begins with regulation.
 When the body becomes safer and more settled, deeper material can come forward.
 A person may become aware of emotions, memories, inner conflicts, protective patterns or truths they already knew at a deeper level but had not yet been able to access and release clearly.

 This is where the subconscious layer matters.
+I have written more about that layer in healing the subconscious mind.

 In Ayurveda and Traditional Chinese Medicine, body, mind and spirit were never treated as separate departments.
 The emotional pattern, the physical pattern, the person’s life, and their deeper sense of meaning are all part of the clinical picture.